What does a Surgery Technician do?

 - Complete a surgical technology program.

-- Gain clinical experience through internships.
+- Gain certification through an exam.

 How long does it take to become a Surgery Technician?